 I didn’t expect to fall for Tel Aviv.
 Like most people, I went to Israel to visit Jerusalem, and decided to stay a couple of extra days to see what the hype for Tel Aviv was all about.
 It didn’t take me long to realize.
 I found Tel Aviv to be lively yet chilled; political yet welcoming.
 It is the kind of place where it’s virtually impossible to get bored.
 Finding what to do in Tel Aviv is easy, regardless of one’s interests and tastes: there’s always something going on; there’s always someone around, at whatever time of day or night.

-Every time I am in Israel, I find new and interesting things to do in Tel Aviv – like the time I was walking along Rothschild and found myself in the middle of a silent concert: I spotted a small crowd, two musicians seemingly playing without making any noise, wore a pair headphones I was offered and listened to some great music, dancing along to tunes that passers-by could not hear.
+Every time I am in Israel, I find new and interesting activities in Tel Aviv – like the time I was walking along Rothschild and found myself in the middle of a silent concert: I spotted a small crowd, two musicians seemingly playing without making any noise, wore a pair headphones I was offered and listened to some great music, dancing along to tunes that passers-by could not hear.

 I know that it isn’t every day that one may bump into a silent concert.
 Either way, Tel Avis is a lot of fun throughout the year, and here are 20 things to do in Tel Aviv to fall in love with it.